 We are very satisfied with the user interface design and with the app-user interaction, having always been followed the requirements and templates given by the usability team.
 However, to completely validate all the new features on the UI, it is still necessary to a study or inquire the end users.

-Test’s results are already being sent to the management system with the GPS coordinates, Wi-FI and mobile network information attached.
-All the SMS’s tests were implemented and was given support in the app for the test scheduling and recursion.
-Furthermore, following the requirements defined in section 3.1, the app is not allowing that, two tests that need the same resources, to run simultaneously.
-It is also not allowed to run an on-demand test execution, if there is already a scheduled test that would interfere with it.
+Test’s results are already being sent to the management system with the attached GPS coordinates, Wi-FI and mobile network information.
+All the SMSs tests were implemented and support was given for the test scheduling and recursion.
+Furthermore, following the requirements defined in section 3.1, the app is not allowing two tests that need the same resources, to run simultaneously.
+It is also not allowed to run an on-demand test, if there is already a scheduled test that would interfere with it.

-For future work, it is needed to review the voice tests implementation (answer, reject and hang up), because they only work, at the moment, on a rooted Samsung Galaxy S7, due to the simulation of input events through the ADB shell.
-Other feature that needs to be implemented on voice tests, in the future, is the support for new technologies like VoLTE/VoWiFi, registering, for example, by which network (mobile or Wi-Fi) an SMS or a call is sent/made.
+For future work, was observed the need to review the voice tests implementation (answer, reject and hang up), because they only work, at the moment, on a rooted Samsung Galaxy S7, due to the simulation of input events through the ADB shell.
+Other desirable feature to implement regarding the voice tests are: support for new technologies like VoLTE/VoWiFi, registering, for example, on which network (mobile or Wi-Fi) an SMS or a call is sent/made.

 The radiologs/snapshots feature is implemented, functional and automatically retrieving the same network events as the other ArQoS probes.
 Furthermore, the radiolog’s JSON content is already structured and ready to be sent.

-The connection with the management system is working well, being all the requests and notifications with a higher priority implemented.
-The automatically change of APN for the results delivy is also tested and working when the application is running as system app.
-Moreover, due to time constraints, there are still some requests to be implemented, such as reset/reboot the probe, define the radiologs/scanlogs time interval and configure if they are enable or not from the management system, among other internal processes like alarms, that ArQoS NG probes have implemented.
+The connection with the management system is working well, as all the requests and notifications with a higher priority were implemented.
+The automatically change of APN for the results delivery is also tested and working when the application is running as system app.
+Moreover, due to time constraints, there are still some requests to be implemented, such as reset/reboot the probe, configuration of the radiologs/scanlogs time interval and enable/disable via the management system, among other internal processes like probe-generated service and equipment alarms, that ArQoS NG probes have implemented.

 Other future feature to be added in our solution, which would help in the integration with the other ArQoS probes, in a non-user interaction scenario, is boot the device automatically when it starts to charge.